 What is happening?

-From 1 July 2014 the travel industry will be deregulated.
-A compulsory licensing scheme for travel agents will be replaced with a voluntary accreditation scheme called the ATAS.
-Travel agents will no longer need to be members of the Travel Compensation Fund, which used to provide compensation to consumers when travel agents went bust.
+On 1 July 2014 the travel industry became a deregulated market, and the compulsory licensing scheme for travel agents was abolished and a voluntary accreditation scheme called the ATAS was brought in.
+Travel agents will also no longer need to be members of the Travel Compensation Fund, which used to provide compensation to consumers when travel agents went bust.

 What was the Travel Compensation Fund?

 The Travel Compensation Fund (TCF) was established in 1986 to provide a system of compensation to consumers who lose money when a travel agent ceases trading due to financial collapse.